 What makes neobanks so appealing to the clients

 Customers’ frustrations with traditional banks play right into the hands of neobanks and challenger banks.
-People are fed up with hidden fees, ridiculous pricing policies, and not-so-user-friendly services.
+People are fed up with hidden fees, ridiculous pricing policies, and not-so-user-friendly financial processing solutions.
 If retail banks don’t resolve these matters, they can lose up to $16B in revenues, $344B in retail deposits and 11% of their clients to rivals, including digital-only players .

 Research shows that competitive pricing, simple and convenient apps, as well as clear communication are among the top charms for the clients .